 Yes, Charleston is known for seafood, particularly in Mount Pleasant, particularly on Shem Creek.
 But allow us to give you a fresh perspective on creek restaurants.
 Instead of Red’s Ice House or the usual haunts, why not try Shem Creek Bar and Grill on the “other” side of Coleman Boulevard?
 They have a raw bar for when you get that oyster hankering, a dock bar that serves cocktails out in the water at sunset and plenty of menu items for seafoodies like ourselves.

 Burgers and Beef

 Carnivores, rejoice!
 There a few different places to grab a great burger along Coleman.
-For a quick burger and fries, BurgerFi, newly opened in the Boulevard apartment complex, is a great pick.
 For those craving a more gourmet type of burger, try the Triangle Char n Bar near Sullivan’s, or The Shelter Kitchen and Bar.
 And my sources insist not to miss the cheese steak at The Southern Bar and Grill, located in the Brookgreen Shopping Center.

 If you need a lighter lunch, Verde, also in the Brookgreen Center, offers a build-your-own salad option and tons of trademarked salads as well.
 And we can’t leave out Taziki’s on West Coleman near the bridge – though we could’ve put them under the Mediterranean heading, we’re crazy about the salads, particularly the salmon fillet.
 So delicious, you’ll forget it’s salad!